/ tool-comparisons / Fly.io vs Deno Deploy for Solo Developers

 Fly.io deploys Docker containers as Firecracker micro VMs on edge servers across the world.
 You get full control over your runtime environment.
 Any language, any framework, any system dependency.
 Configure your app in fly.toml, deploy via CLI, and your containers run close to users globally.

 The platform includes managed Postgres, persistent volumes, private networking between services, and LiteFS for distributed SQLite.
-The free tier provides 3 shared VMs.
+Worth noting that the old permanent free tier (the one with three shared VMs you may remember) was retired in 2024.
+New accounts now get a $5 trial credit and a short window (7 days or two VM hours, whichever runs out first) before pay-as-you-go billing kicks in.
 Fly.io is flexible enough to host almost anything, from Node.js APIs to Python ML services to Go web servers.

 The tradeoff is that you're managing Docker containers.
 You need a Dockerfile, you need to think about image size, and deployments take a minute or two for the build step.